-In July 2016, our Board of Directors approved a stock repurchase program following the completion of our previous program.
+In July 2018, our Board of Directors approved a stock repurchase program following the completion of our previous program.
 This program was openended and authorized repurchases of shares of our common stock up to an aggregate cost of \$250.0 million in the open market or in negotiated transactions.
-In October 2017, our Board of Directors approved another stock repurchase program following the completion of the July 2016 program.
-This program is open-ended and authorizes repurchases of shares of our common stock up to an aggregate cost of \$250.0 million in the open market or in negotiated transactions.

-Pursuant to the October 2017 program, we repurchased 563,196 shares of our common stock at a total repurchase price of \$106.9 million during the quarter ended June 30, 2018, and pursuant to the July 2016 and October 2017 programs, we repurchased 1,359,117 shares of our common stock at a total repurchase price of \$231.5 million during the nine months ended June 30, 2018.
-We had \$55.1 million remaining under the October 2017 authorization as of June 30, 2018.
+Pursuant to the July 2018 program, we repurchased 205,182 shares of our common stock at a total repurchase price of \$59.2 million and 780,182 shares of our common stock at a total repurchase price of \$178.9 million during the quarter and nine months ended June 30, 2019, respectively.

-In July 2018, our Board of Directors approved a new stock repurchase program following the completion of the October 2017 program.
+In July 2019, our Board of Directors approved a new stock repurchase program following the completion of the July 2018 program.
 The new program is open-ended and authorizes repurchases of shares of our common stock up to an aggregate cost of \$250.0 million in the open market or in negotiated transactions.